SUGGS: It was getting a bit ridiculous. It was obvious we were going to keep doing this thing, whether it was every couple of years or every year.

 MICK GARBUTT: I’m wondering if the resentment between Lee and Carl came from the early days because Carl wasn’t originally a full-time member.

 SUGGS: We got pissed off with each other all the time and the odd blow was thrown, but not many, considering.
-Although I do remember Chris and Lee nearly killing each other too.
+Although I do remember Chris and Lee nearly killing each other once.

 LEE: Chris attacked me with two bottles.
-If it had been Jack Daniels, I wouldn’t have minded, but he’s come in with two Perrier bottles.
+If it had been Jack Daniels, I wouldn’t have minded, but he’s come at me with two Perrier bottles.
 I thought: ‘Chris, what you going to do with those?’
 Then we ended up hugging a couple of hours later.
 As you do.

 SUGGS: Me and Mike also had a fight after a gig in Manchester because he turned the van over.
 I mean, what sort of idiot does that?